Bangkok is a very large and vibrant city that can be overwhelming at times.

 The Reno hotel is a more pretentious midrange place, with a pool and a cafe.

 In the middle of the soi are the White Lodge and the A-One Inn, sort of budget places, considering the location.

 The LiT Bangkok is the most upmarket place on the block, 4 star, swimming pool, the lot.

 Wendy House is a very pleasant midrange hotel.
 The rooms are smallish and a bit dated, but the friendly staff and good atmosphere are the best.
 The place is immaculately maintained.

 BTS stop National Stadium is right in front of Soi 1, but the Siam Square BTS junction stations is also close and brings you to all BTS stations directly.

-Prayathai terminal where the airport train to Suvarna Bhumi starts, is just a ten minute walk if you exit Soi 1 on the northwest end and cross the bridge.
+Prayathai terminal, for the airport train to Suvarna Bhumi, is just a ten minute walk if you exit Soi 1 on the northwest end and cross the bridge.
 An easy way to cross the road is to pass under the bridge.

-For Don Muang airport you can take an ordinary train from Hua Lamphong, or take the BTS to Mo Chit, use exit 3, and airportbus A1 from there.
+For Don Muang airport you can take an ordinary train from Hua Lamphong.
+Or take the BTS to Mo Chit, use exit 3, and airportbus A1 from there.
 Or airportbus A2 from Victory Monument.